avalyn-project/avalyn_assistant/README.md

 `We have taken the liberty of creating the HTTP/HTTPS (SSL) virtual host files (WEB UI and RPC Client) you can find the virtual host configurations within the "includes" directory.`

-`Edit the files however you need to, once you have set your virtual host files to fit your configurations`
+`Edit the files however you need to, once you have set your virtual host files to fit your configurations, you can remove/delete the "includes" directory, it is not needed past this point.`

 Which includes the following web based settings and configuration.